add1sun/homebartips/_drink/white-russian.md

 ## Recipe

-*Served on the rocks*
+*Served on the rocks, 3 oz.*

-- 1 1/2 ounces vodka
+- 1 1/2 oz. vodka
-- 3/4 ounce coffee liqueuer (Kahlua)
+- 3/4 oz. coffee liqueur (like Kahlua)
-- 3/4 ounce cream
+- 3/4 oz. cream

 There are several ways of mixing this up, depending on who you talk to.
 I like to layer the drink because it looks cooler, but to each their own.